 - Military.
 Service members may acquire career training and education while they serve their country, and they may receive additional benefits to pursue education after leaving the military.

 - Short-term education.
 Many students complete short professional programs, certificate programs or associate degrees in nine months to two years.

 - Apprenticeship.
 Usually a combination of on-the-job training and classroom education, apprenticeships may pay a living wage while your child learns a trade or skill over several years.

 - College.
 Your student may wish to pursue a bachelor's, or even a more advanced degree, from a public or private college or university.

 Understanding realistic starting salaries for different careers is an important component in considering career choices.
 You and your student should consider:

 - How starting salaries differ from average or mid-career salaries for any given career.

 - The way actual starting salaries affect the lifestyle your student hopes to achieve.
-Tools like Iowa Student Loan's ROCI Reality Check can help.
+Resources like the Return on College Investment tool from ISL Education Lending can help.

 - How a person's level and type of education affect his or her starting salary.

 - The connection between expected starting salaries and the recommended maximum amount of borrowing for obtaining the required training.